Jason2Brownlee/FastGeneticAlgorithm/README.md

 Version 06  | 0.633      | 0.852x       | 7.700x

+* Execution time is taken from the best of 3 sequential runs on my workstation.
 * Speedup (c) is the speedup factor of the python version over the ANSI-C version.
 * Speedup (v01) is the speedup factor of the Python version over version 01 Python version.
 * A speedup factor below 1 means the implementation is slower, above means it's faster.